andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 wonderfully provocative work of art.
 We all saw the mastery in the way Mark crafted the performance.
-Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized comfort, calm, and acceptance.
-Alyce said she felt comfortable with the nudity because "Mark is a magnetic spirit and the whole piece is *intentional*."
+Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized peacefulness, professionalism, and acceptance.
+Alyce's comfort with the nudity stemmed from Mark's "magnetic spirit and the *intentionality* of the whole piece."

 Reflecting on our first nude-involved rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody